HenrikKorsgaardKnowit/testing/unit/safe/README.md

-## Introduction: Case study in Test-Driven Development
+## Case study in Test-Driven Development
-This exercise goes through a case example from [Henrik Bærbaks book on "Flexible, Reliable Software"](https://www.baerbak.com/index.html).
+This case study goes through a case example from [Henrik Bærbaks book on "Flexible, Reliable Software"](https://www.baerbak.com/index.html).

 In the [supplementary material](https://www.baerbak.com/safe.pdf), Henrik walks through the case of the Hotel Safe.
 The following use the same case and follow the test-cases and approach as close as possible.
 In the original case, the tests and implementation is done in Java.
 This guide use TypeScript and Vitest.